 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);

--- The following example shows how to use the `NO_SIMPLIFY_SUBQUERY` hint to ensure that the subquery remains unchanged and is not optimized.
+-- This query example demonstrates the use of the `NO_SIMPLIFY_SUBQUERY` hint to ensure that the subquery remains unchanged and is not rewritten by the optimizer.

 SELECT /*+no_simplify_subquery*/ * FROM t1